 Mediation and Settlement Conferences in the Kalispell Area

-Settlement conferences are an excellent way to settle cases, and generally come about between two parties represented by divorce attorneys.
+Settlement conferences are an excellent way to settle cases.
 Where a mediation is an effort to bring the parties to an agreement, a settlement conference is much more about an assessment of each parties’ chances at court of getting what they want.
 It usually involves an experienced Kalispell divorce attorney who is familiar with the local courts and our judges and can give an accurate assessment of your chances.
 As someone who has been practicing family law in Flathead County for over a decade, I can provide valuable insight into a how a judge will see your case.

 Self Help Divorce in Kalispell